 - My internship experience at EY-Parthenon

-The top six most common subjects of study for students interested in consulting careers are: business management, computer science, economics, mathematical science, natural science and politics.
+The most common areas of study for students interested in consulting careers are: business and related, STEM subjects, and social sciences and humanties.
 But don’t panic – this doesn’t mean that these are the degrees most sought by consulting recruiters.
 In fact, almost every consulting employer we speak to stresses that they welcome students from all degree backgrounds.
 Diversity in their firms is something consultants pride themselves on.
 Neranjana De Silva, a senior project manager at Roland Berger, commented last year when we interviewed her: ‘There is no "right" profile.
 We have a diverse set of people working with us, with more than a dozen nationalities and people who studied a mix of subjects such as arts, languages, history, engineering and economics.’
 So, if you studied one of these six subjects, you can rest assured you’re in good company.
 And if you didn’t, you can rest assured you’ll bring a welcome difference into the mix!

 What is important to you?